hazelgrove/hazel/INSTALL.md

 - You can now compile Hazel by running one of the following.

-  - If you want to compile a development version of Hazel, run the following command:
+  - If you want to compile a development version of Hazel, run `make` (or equivalently, `make dev`)

-    ```sh
-    make dev
-    ```

-  - If you want to compile a release version of Hazel, run the following command:
+  - If you want to compile a release version of Hazel, which optimizes more aggressively, run `make release`

-    ```sh
-    make release
-    ```

-If the build fails, it sometimes helps to do a `make clean` before running `make dev` or `make release` again.
+If the build fails, it sometimes helps to do a `make clean`.

 ## Run Hazel